faegheh8114/advanced_chatbot/README.md

 A lightweight, bilingual chatbot built with Flask.

 It is a rule-based conversational chatbot with a custom intent matching system.
-It can understand different ways of asking the same question, handle minor typos, and maintain a brief conversation history for each user.
+It can understand different ways of asking the same question, handle minor typos, and maintain short-term conversation context for each user.

 The goal of this project was to understand how chatbot systems work by building the matching logic instead of relying on external APIs.

 ## Live Demo